EPIC-guide/epic-guide.github.io/_applying/resume.md

 You could in theory include competitions you've participated in, relevant courses you've taken, specific skills you have, societies you are a member of, extra-curricular activities you've done, and your hobbies.
-However, by this point your resume is likely quite full already, and these kind of points are usually not worth the space they take.
+However, by this point your resume is likely quite full already, and these sections are usually not worth the space they take.
-If you can, fit these inside other points instead, such as mentioning the programming languages you used in your work experience rather than listing them explicitly in a section.
+If you can, fit these inside other sections instead, such as mentioning the programming languages you used in your work experience.

 Do not include a list of references, or "references available upon request", or other such sentences, unless this is specifically requested by the position you're applying to.